jaspector

 A building permit is required for construction, alteration, repair, addition, moving, or demolition of any building or structure, unless specifically exempted by code.
 This includes new homes, additions, remodels, decks (with exceptions noted below), garages, accessory dwelling units, pools, and mechanical/electrical/plumbing work.

-Typical processing time is Residential: approximately 8-12 weeks for permits requiring plan review.
+Building permit processing times in Missoula, MT typically run Residential: approximately 8-12 weeks for permits requiring plan review.
 Commercial: 12-14 weeks.
 Permits not requiring plan review (simple trades, re-roofs, solar): approximately 2-3 business days.
 Processing time is queue-dependent and cannot be expedited..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Missoula, MT.
 The following work is generally exempt: Detached one-story accessory structures (tool sheds, children's playhouses) with floor area under 200 square feet, not used for habitable purposes or to house/park motor vehicles; Freestanding residential decks that are: completely free-standing (not attached), 30 inches or less above grade, no roof or arbor, do not exceed 200 square feet, and do not serve the dwelling's primary required egress; Ordinary maintenance and repair that does not affect structural elements, fire and life safety systems, means of egress, or accessibility features; Agricultural structures not intended for human habitation or commercial use (subject to zoning review); Painting, papering, tiling, carpeting, cabinets, counter tops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Window replacement in kind (same size, same location) -- verify with staff.
 Note: Even when a building permit is not required, other permits (zoning compliance, floodplain, electrical, plumbing, mechanical) may still be required.
 Confirm edge cases with the Building Division before proceeding.
+When in doubt, confirm with the local building department before starting work.